hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - Block Pages: configure the web page users see when an attempt is made to reach a blocked destination
     - File Inspection: scan and inspect files for malicious content hosted on risky domains before those files are downloaded
   - blocking URLs: URL Reputation from 6 to 10
+  - Block Page and Block Page Bypass features
+    - present an SSL certificate to browsers that make connections to HTTPS sites
+    - SSL certificate matches the requested site but will be signed by the Cisco Umbrella certificate authority (CA)
+    - CA not trusted by browser $\to$ an error page may be displayed
+    - avoid these error pages, install the <span style="color: #bb6600;">Cisco Umbrella root certificate</span> into browser

+- AppDynamics
+  - Application Performance Management (APM) solution
+  - help your organization make critical, strategic decisions
+  - use artificial intelligence (AI) to
+    - solve application problems
+    - prevent them from occurring in the future
+    - enhance the visibility into your IT architecture
   - Procedure to enable AppDynamics monitoring AWS EC2 instance
     - 1\. configure a Machine Agent or SIM Agent
     - 2\. install monitoring extension for AWS EC2
     - 3\. update `config.yaml`
     - 4\. restart the Machine Agent

+- Cisco Advanced Phishing Protection
+  - formerly known as Cisco Advanced Phishing Protection (APP)
+  - provide sender authentication and BEC detection capabilities
+  - use advanced machine learning techniques, real-time behavior analytics, relationship modeling, and telemetry to protect against identity deception-based threats